oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 * IPv4 Prefix set: It contains a list of IPv4 prefixes.
 A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prexifes.
 * IPv6 Prefix set: It contains a list of IPv6 prefixes.
 A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prexifes.
 * Port sets: It contains a list of port values to be used in TCP / UDP entries.
-The port values can be individual ports, a range of ports and minor, mayor or equal operators
+The port values can be individual ports, a range of ports and minor, mayor or equal operations.
-* Protocol sets: It contains a list of IP protocol values.
+* Protocol sets: It contains a list of protocol values.
+Each protocol can be identified either by a number (e.g. 17) or a name (e.g. UDP).
-* ICMP sets: x
+* ICMP sets: It contains a list of ICMP types, each of them identified by a type value, optionally the code and the rest of the header.

 ## TCP Flags Handling